mtygesen/aic-lib/README.md

 ## General
 The point of this repository is to get a better knowledge of algorithms, and more advanced c++ concepts.
 Additionally, this repository will also contain some algorithms that are not included in the standard c++ library, which could be useful at some point.

-All the algorithms are implemented as a header only library, so they are easier to use in programs.
+All the algorithms are implemented as a header-only library, so they are easier to use in programs.

 To use the full library include the following header:
 ```cpp